zehranurozbay/zehranurozbay.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year PhD student and research assistant at the Department of Information Technologies at Ege University International Computer Institute.
+I am a second year PhD student and research assistant at the Department of Information Technologies, Ege University International Computer Institute.
-My research interests are Information Security and Cryptology, Information Systems and Machine Learning lately.
+My research interests are Information Security, Information Systems and Machine Learning lately.

 <br><br>